 - The house must be glued/pasted to the tray; the house may not slide around the tray

 - The house should be designed to withstand earthquakes

 Teams are allowed to bring any tools that they think will be helpful such as knives, drills, etc. Teams are responsible for bringing the necessary power connections/extension cords.
-If you plan on using tools, please ensure you know how to use them safely and plan on bring the necessary personal protective equipment, such as safety glasses.
+If you plan on using tools, please ensure you know how to use them safely and plan to bring the necessary personal protective equipment, such as safety glasses.
 No chemicals can be used during the manufacturing of the house; the house and all its contents must remain edible at all times.

 After exactly one hour, the teams will be forced to stop construction on their houses.
-The houses will initially be judged before a panel of three faculty judges on (1) Attractiveness of the house [1-10 points] (2) Novel use of building materials [1-5 points] (3) Use of available space (i.e. decorations other than the house) [1-5 points].
+The houses will initially be judged before a panel of four faculty judges on (1) Attractiveness of the house [1-10 points] (2) Novel use of building materials [1-5 points] (3) Use of available space (i.e. decorations other than the house) [1-5 points].
 Additionally, judges will have the option to select one "wildcard" house after viewing all the completed houses.
 Judges will award a bonus of three points to the house if they feel that one house was exceptional in a way that was not represented in the other scores; this is optional and at the judges' discretion.
 The sum of these components will be used as the team's aesthetic score.